 Tiny, scorchingly hot peppers from Sonora, Mexico.
 An undomesticated version of the Pequin chile.
 Annuum.

-PIMENT BEC D'OISEAU NOIR (Not Currently Available)
+PIMENT BEC D'OISEAU NOIR NOT AVAILABLE THIS SEASON

 Black-purple African-American chile believed to have originated in Haiti.
 Annuum.

 A small chinense from Haiti.
 Also called goat pepper.
 Chinense.

 A bright yellow milder Spanish pepper.
 The best seller in the potted plant division last season.
 Annuum.

 Sweetly mild red triangular Spanish pepper.
 Another tapas favorite along with Pimenta Padron and Piquillo.
 Annuum.